EBS369/solidity-test/README.md

 9. Lost token recovery
 10. ~~Avoid for loops on array~~ neglectable in this case
 11. Pause contract
-12. Best not manipulate contract state inside modifier
+12. Do not modify contract state inside modifier

 ## Critical